 Jacksonville home prices are not only among the most expensive in Oregon, but Jacksonville real estate also consistently ranks among the most expensive in America.

-Jacksonville is a decidedly white-collar city, with fully 88.70% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Jacksonville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Jacksonville who work in management occupations (13.70%), sales jobs (12.10%), and healthcare (8.41%).
+Jacksonville is a decidedly white-collar city, with fully 85.99% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Jacksonville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Jacksonville who work in management occupations (14.33%), sales jobs (13.21%), and healthcare (10.41%).

 Of important note, Jacksonville is also a city of artists.
 Jacksonville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Jacksonville’s character.

-Overall, Jacksonville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Jacksonville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small city, Jacksonville doesn't have a public transportation system that people use for their commute.

 The people who call Jacksonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksonville residents report their race to be White, followed by Asian.
-Important ancestries of people in Jacksonville include German, Irish, French , and Italian.
+Important ancestries of people in Jacksonville include German, Irish, Italian, and French .

 The most common language spoken in Jacksonville is English.
-Other important languages spoken here include Mon-Khmer (Cambodian) and Spanish.
+Other important languages spoken here include Mon-Khmer (Cambodian) and Portuguese.